meteor/blaze-tutorial/tutorial/simple-todos/08-methods.md

 meteor remove insecure
 ```

-Now your app changes don't work anymore as you have revoked all client-side database permissions.
+Now your app changes wont work anymore as you have revoked all client-side database permissions.
 Try to insert a new task for example, you are going to see `insert failed: Access denied` in your browser console.

 ## 8.2: Add Task Methods